-- 4.1 The Committee should identify, in a timely manner, the outputs to be included in the High-level Action Plan for the next biennium and the Secretariat should develop its Business Plan, as such identification provides a basis for making an estimate of the budget required for that biennium. - 4.2 In the process of constructing the High-level Action Plan for the next biennium, the following should be included: - .1 continuous and annual outputs within the current High-level Action Plan; - .2 incomplete outputs within the current High-level Action Plan; - .3 outputs from the post-biennial agenda should also be included, subject to resource availability; and - .4 any other proposals for outputs may be included following their assessment in accordance with this document. - 4.3 Decisions on the inclusion of outputs in the High-level Action Plan for the next biennium shall be guided by the strategic directions and high-level actions established in the Strategic Plan and the High-level Action Plan, and shall take due account of: - .1 the anticipated workload of the Committee delivering the output; - .2 the need to deliver the output; - .3 the personnel and budgetary resources available; and - .4 the potential adverse impact that a decision on whether or not to include an output may have on the ability of the Organization to meet its objectives. - 4.4 Such outputs may be revised during the biennium by the Committee, taking into account the provisions of paragraph 4.3, if subsequently endorsed by the Council. - 4.5 An overview of the Organization's strategic planning process and its steering and reporting flows are shown in diagrams 1 and 2 contained in annex 1 to the document on Application of the Strategic Plan and the High-level Action Plan of the Organization (resolution A.1099(29)). - 4.6 The Committee, in determining the acceptance of an output and its inclusion on its biennial or post-biennial agenda, shall at all times be guided by the Strategic Directions and High-level Actions established in the Strategic Plan and the High-level Action Plan, and shall in particular take due account of: - .1 the specific necessity for an output to be started during the current biennium1;
+4.1 The Committee shall identify, in a timely manner, the outputs to be included in the list of outputs for the next biennium and the Secretariat should develop its Business Plan, as such identification provides a basis for making an estimate of the budget required for that biennium.

+- 4.2 In the process of constructing the list of outputs for the next biennium, the following should be included: - .1 continuous and annual outputs within the current list of outputs; - .2 outputs that have not been completed; - .3 outputs from the post-biennial agenda should also be included, subject to resource availability; and - .4 any other proposals for new outputs may be included following their assessment in accordance with the present document. - 4.3 Decisions on the list of outputs for the next biennium shall be guided by the strategic directions in the Strategic Plan and shall take due account of: - .1 the anticipated workload of the Committee delivering the output; - .2 the need to deliver the output; - .3 the personnel and budgetary resources available; and - .4 the potential adverse impact that a decision on whether or not to include an output may have on the ability of the Organization to meet its objectives. - 4.4 Outputs may be revised during the biennium by the Committee, taking into account the provisions of paragraph 4.3, if subsequently endorsed by the Council. - 4.5 An overview of the Organization's strategic planning process and its steering and reporting flows are shown in diagrams 1 and 2 contained in annex 1 to the document on the Application of the Strategic Plan of the Organization (resolution A.1111(30)). - 4.6 The Committee, in determining whether to accept an output and include it on its biennial or post-biennial agenda, shall at all times be guided by the Strategic Plan, and shall in particular take due account of: - .1 the specific necessity for an output to be started during the current biennium;1 - the potential impact that the inclusion of an output on the biennial agenda may have on the timely delivery of outputs during the biennium; - .3 the potential impact that the inclusion of an output may have on the workload of the Committee; - .4 the personnel and budgetary resources available; - .5 the potential adverse impact on the ability of the Organization to meet its objectives if a decision is made not to accept a proposal for inclusion of an output on the biennial or post-biennial agendas; and - the potential impact that the inclusion of an output may have on small island developing States (SIDS) and least developed countries (LDCs).